 I just taught a workshop the other day about dealing with difficult situations by recognizing your habitual responses and learning about different potential choices.
 Deciding how to respond rather than just reacting.

-So how do we respond to our deeply flawed and biased society?
+So how will we respond to our deeply flawed and biased society?
 What do we address first?
 The legal system?
 Gun culture?
 Institutional racism?
 The fact that citizens are brainwashed into thinking that they have no power to change the system?

-I’d start with eliminating the collective helplessness.
-So we can get to collective action.
-We need to do more.
+If I had my druthers I’d start with eliminating folks feelings of collective helplessness so we can get to collective action.

 I need to do more.